No-Code vs AI Tools vs Outsourcing: Pick Your Build Path

 Claude Code

-The outsourcing approach that works for non-technical founders
+The outsourcing approach that works

-Write a precise brief before hiring anyone
+Write a precise functional brief before hiring anyone

-Document what you need built in functional terms.
-What does it do?
-What does the user see?
-What happens when they take each action?
+Document what you need built in functional terms: what does it do, what does the user see, what happens when they take each action.
 A developer who receives a precise functional brief delivers far better results than one who is asked to "build an app for X."

 Start with a freelancer, not an agency